sktime/sktime/GOVERNANCE.md

 We have the following guidelines:

 * We only consider published algorithms which have been shown to be competitive in comparative benchmarking studies or practically useful in applied projects.
 A technique that provides a clear-cut improvement (e.g. an enhanced data structure or a more efficient approximation technique) on a widely-used method will also be considered for inclusion.
-* From the algorithms or techniques that meet the above criteria, only those which fit well within the current framework and API of sktime are accepted.
-For extending current frameworks and API, see the [process for major changes]().
+* From the algorithms or techniques that meet the above criteria, only those which fit well within the current API of sktime are accepted.
+For algorithms that do not fit well into the current API, the API will have to be extended first.
+For extending current API, see the [decision making process](#Decision-making) for major changes.
 * The contributor should support the importance of the proposed addition with research papers and/or implementations in other similar packages, demonstrate its usefulness via common use-cases/applications and corroborate performance improvements, if any, with benchmarks and/or plots.
 It is expected that the proposed algorithm should outperform the methods that are already implemented in sktime in at least some areas.
 * We strive to consolidate existing functionality if helps to improve the usability and maintainability of the project.
 For example, when there are multiple techniques for the same purpose, we prefer to combine them into a single class and make case distinctions based on hyper-parameters.